 I believe the older style audio monitors could create a sense of paranoia for some parents as every single noise coming from the speaker would need to be investigated!

 However, although these Snuza and Owlet baby monitors are different types, they both are very good at what they do.
 You just need to determine what features you need.

 Also, price might be a factor.
-The Owlet Smart Sock 2 Baby Monitor isn’t cheap, but you get what you pay for in terms of all the features it offers.
+The Owlet Smart Green Sock Baby Monitor isn’t cheap, but you get what you pay for in terms of all the features it offers.

 If you decide to get either one of these baby monitors, please leave a comment below and let me know what you think of your purchase.

 Will the alarm on a movement monitor wake up my baby?